marcocatania/DataProject1/README.md

 	Hypothesis:

-University towns have their mean housing prices less effected by recessions.
-The t-test compares  the ratio of the mean price of houses in university towns the quarter before the recession starts compared to the recession bottom.
-(PriceRatio = quarter_before_recession/recession_bottom)
+University towns have their mean housing prices less affected by recessions.
+The t-test compares  the ratio of the mean price of houses in university towns and non university towns the quarter before the recession starts compared to the recession bottom.
+(PriceRatio = quarter_before_recession/recession_bottom).

+The function returns a tuple (different, p, better).

+#   "different" returns True or False whether the alternative hypothesis (that the two groups are the same) is true or not (True if the t-test is True at a p<0.01 - We reject the null hypothesis).
+#(False if otherwise we cannot reject the null hypothesis - p>0.01).

+#The variable p is equal to the p value returned from the ttest.

+#   The value for "better" is either "university town" or "non-university town" depending on which has a lower mean price ratio
+#(which is equivalent to a reduced market loss).

 	The following data files have been used: